Funding University Review

 - Financial Aid Award Letter

-Students who are approved for a loan will have a 10-minute phone consultation with one of Funding University’s loan advisers prior to loan closing.
+Most students who are pre-approved for a loan will have a 10-minute phone consultation with one of Funding University’s loan advisers prior to loan closing.
 Because they're focussed on making sure that their terms are transparent and that their borrowers understand their loans, they talk borrowers through the prospected loan terms and interest rate and explain next steps.

-Funding U requires in-school payments of $30 per month (regardless of loan amount).
+Funding-U requires interest only in-school payments each month.
 The lender wants students to establish good monthly payment habits, keep their loan balance down, and build up their credit history.
-Repayment begins earlier than most lenders, starting approximately 1 full month after graduation (July/August for most students).
-Funding U works directly with students after graduation to help them transition into repayment on both their Funding U and other federal and private loans.
+Repayment starts 6 full months after graduation (November for most students).
+Funding-U works directly with students after graduation to help them transition into repayment on both their Funding U and other federal and private loans.

 One difference with Funding University loans is that they require borrowers to provide an update each semester on their academic, employment, and career prospects.

 The loans offered by Funding University are competitive.
-You can borrow between $3,001-$10,000 per semester at fixed interest rates.
-The interest rate and maximum borrowing amount changes depending on what year you are in.
+You can borrow between $3,001-$10,000 per academic year at one fixed interest rate.

 Drawbacks of Funding University Loans